Joanna Moore: Marriages and children

 On April 3, 1963, Moore married her third husband, actor Ryan O'Neal.
 The couple had two children: Tatum O'Neal and Griffin O'Neal.
-The marriage was tempestuous and the couple separated in early 1966.
+The marriage was tempestuous, and the couple separated in early 1966.
 In February 1967, their divorce became final.
+Her daughter, Tatum, became an Academy Award-winning actress at age 10 for her supporting role in Paper Moon, and one of the highest-paid child stars of the era.

 In February 1975, she married roofing contractor Gary L. Reeves.
-They divorced in 1977.

 Drug and alcohol addiction

-Around the time of her separation from O'Neal, Moore began to misuse alcohol and drugs, namely amphetamines, and became addicted.
-She continued acting, but her depression worsened over her impending divorce.

 In 1970, Moore checked into the Camarillo State Hospital for psychiatric treatment.
 The next year, she was arrested for drunk driving after getting into a fight while she and their children were visiting O'Neal's Malibu home.
 After her arrest, she lost custody of her children.
+Her daughter, Tatum, later revealed that at the time she was being assaulted by Moore's 15-year-old live-in boyfriend.

-By the late 1970s, she was being supported financially by her daughter, Tatum, who had become an Academy Award-winning actress at age 10 and one of the highest-paid child stars of the era.
-The children were still in Ryan O'Neal's custody, and despite treatment, Moore continued to misuse drugs and alcohol.
+By the late 1970s, she was being supported financially by Tatum, who was in the custody of her former husband.
+Despite treatment, Moore continued to struggle with alcoholism and drug addiction.
 As a result, she was arrested five times for DUI during the 1980s.

 Death

-In 1996, Moore, a longtime smoker, was diagnosed with lung cancer.
-On November 22, 1997, she died from the disease twelve days after her 63rd birthday.
+A long-time smoker, Moore was diagnosed with lung cancer in 1996.
+She died from the illness on November 22, 1997, at age 63.
 Her daughter Tatum was by her side at the time of her death.
-Moore was interred at Hillside Memorial Park in Redlands, California, but her family later moved her remains to Oak Grove Cemetery in her home town of Americus, Georgia.
+Moore's ashes were taken to her hometown of Americus, Georgia, and buried at Oak Grove Cemetery.